Vũ Minh Hiếu (footballer, born 2002)

-Vũ Minh Hiếu (born 10 February 2002) is a Vietnamese professional footballer who plays as a striker for V.League 2 club Xuân Thiện Phú Thọ, on loan from Hoàng Anh Gia Lai.
+Vũ Minh Hiếu (born 10 February 2002) is a Vietnamese professional footballer who plays as a striker for V.League 2 club Hưng Yên.

 Club career

 Born in Thanh Hóa, Minh Hiếu started playing football at an early age for the Thanh Hóa FC youth team before quitting as his father initially wanted him to pursue a military career.
 In 2020, he decided to continue his football career and joined HAGL.
 He was considered a prospect and was promoted to the first team at the age of 18.

 On 31 January 2023, Minh Hiếu signed for K League 2 club Cheonan City on loan.

 In March 2024, Minh Hiếu was loaned to Vietnamese third tier club LPBank Ho Chi Minh City.

+In August 2026, Minh Hiếu moved to V.League 2 club Hưng Yên.

 International career

 Minh Hiếu was named in the Vietnam under-23 preliminary squad for the 2023 AFF U-23 Championship, but wasn't included in the final list.